DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-06-30-service-iterations-claim-window-1-public-beta.md

 ---
-title: Open beta iterations
+title: Service iterations - Claim window 1, public beta
-description: Since the public beta was launched, several iterations have been made to improve the service based on user feedback.
+description: Since the public beta was launched, the service team has received feedback, which has been reviewed.
+It is detailed below, with any associated iterations.
 date: 2025-06-30
 tags:
   - support